publikwerker/traffics-cool/README.md

 # Traffic's Cool

 This is Jason Hoffman and Derek Houck's Spaced Repetition project.
+A learning app designed to teach individuals the meaning of common US traffic signs.
+Try it out!
+username: test,
+password: Password123

 You can view the live app at https://www.traffics.cool/.
 The server can be found at https://github.com/derekhouck/traffics-cool-api.